hkusoft/SharpDemos/Readme.md

-#Introduction
+###Introduction
-This code repository answers many of the how-to questions by offering lightweight source projects.
-Each project is desined to be:
+This code repository include lightweight C# source projects.
+Each project is desined to:
+* Be self-contained and independeng
-* Self-contained
+* Fullfil single-purpose
 * Minimized
-* Single-purpose
+* Read for Copy & Paste use

 The following projects are currently included:

-##GoogleBookSearch
+###GoogleBookSearch
 ```C#
 string isbn = "0071807993";
 var output = BookSearch.SearchISBN(isbn);